HuihuiChyan/FactVeri-R1/README.md

-# Dis-information Detection
+# Factuality Verification with Search-R1

-This project is a dis-information detection that processes datasets to extract, search, and perform factuality verification.
+This project can extract, search, and perform factuality verification with R1 style.

 ## Usage